David Caruso

 David Stephen Caruso (born January 7, 1956) is a retired American actor and producer, best known for his roles as Detective John Kelly on the ABC crime drama NYPD Blue (1993–1994) and Lieutenant Horatio Caine on the CBS series CSI: Miami (2002–2012).
-He appears in the feature films An Officer and a Gentleman (1982), First Blood (1982), Twins (1988), King of New York (1990), Kiss of Death (1995), and Proof of Life (2000).
+Caruso appeared in the feature films An Officer and a Gentleman (1982), First Blood (1982, the first film in the Rambo franchise), Twins (1988), King of New York (1990), Hudson Hawk (1991), Kiss of Death (1995), and Proof of Life (2000).

 Early life

-Caruso was born in Forest Hills, Queens, New York, New York, the son of Joan, a librarian, and Charles Caruso, a magazine and newspaper editor.
+David Stephen Caruso was born on January 7, 1956, in Forest Hills, Queens, New York, New York, the son of Joan, a librarian, and Charles Caruso, a magazine and newspaper editor.
 He is of Irish and Italian (Sicilian & Neapolitan) descent.
-His father left the family when David was two years old, resulting in him "end[ing] up fathering myself.”
+Charles left the family when David was two years old, resulting in him "end[ing] up fathering myself."
 Raised as a Roman Catholic, Caruso attended Our Lady Queen of Martyrs Catholic School in Forest Hills, then Archbishop Molloy High School in nearby Briarwood, graduating in 1974.

 Caruso worked as a cinema usher, where he claimed to have seen up to 80 movies a week.
-He said that he and his co-workers would act out scenes from some of these movies while they were at the back of the theater.
-In this job he found his role models in Humphrey Bogart, James Cagney and Edward G. Robinson.
+Caruso said that he and his co-workers would act out scenes from some of these movies while they were at the back of the theater.
+In this job, Caruso found his role models in Humphrey Bogart, James Cagney and Edward G. Robinson.
 He said: "The ethics of certain actors certainly had a power over me.
 These guys taught me how to be what I consider the real scum of the earth."

 Career

 1980s

 Caruso's first movie appearance was in the 1980 film Getting Wasted as Danny.
 He credits his role as Topper Daniels, "the cadet who nearly drowned", in An Officer and a Gentleman (1982) as what got him noticed.
-Caruso then spent most of the decade in supporting roles in films including First Blood (1982), Blue City (1986), China Girl (1987) and Twins (1988).
+In First Blood (1982), the first installment of the Rambo franchise, Caruso played Deputy Mitch Rogers, the youngest and only sympathetic member of Sheriff Teasle's (Brian Dennehy) department, who protests the abuse of John Rambo (Sylvester Stallone) but is unable to prevent it and is later wounded by Rambo during the forest pursuit.
+Caruso spent the rest of the decade in supporting roles in films including Blue City (1986), China Girl (1987) and Twins (1988).

 On television, Caruso had a recurring role as Tommy Mann, leader of the street gang The Shamrocks, in seven episodes of the NBC police drama series Hill Street Blues (1981–83).
 He portrayed U.S. Olympian James Brendan Connolly in the 1984 miniseries, The First Olympics: Athens 1896, and also appeared in two episodes of the series Crime Story.

 Caruso featured in the music video for the song "Voyage, voyage" by the French singer Desireless, released in 1986.